 Place the dough back in the mixing bowl and cover it with a damp tea towel.
 Rest the dough for 15 minutes.
 Don’t skip this step, or the flatbread will tear as it puffs up in the pan.

-Heat your dry pan over medium-high heat.
+Heat your dry frying pan over medium-high heat.
+I use a cast iron skillet, but any non-stick pan will work well.
 You can turn it down to medium heat once hot.

 Divide the dough into four equal-sized pieces for small flatbread, or divide it in two for large flatbread.
 Shape each dough portion into a ball.
 And keep the dough balls covered under the damp kitchen towel.

-Lightly dust a clean work surface with flour and roll the first ball, with a flour-dusted rolling pin, into a thin flatbread – roughly 3 mm (⅛ inch).
+On a lightly floured surface, use a rolling pin to roll the first ball into a thin flatbread – roughly ⅛ inch (3 mm).
 It doesn’t need to be perfectly round.
 You can sprinkle the top of the flatbread with flour if it sticks to the rolling pin.

 Once your pan is nice and hot, place a rolled flatbread in the pan.
 Cook the thin flatbread for 1–2 minutes until you see bubbles forming in the dough.
 Flip the dough with tongs or a spatula and cook for another 1–2 minutes.

-Once flipped, it will puff up and create wonderfully charred spots on the bottom.
+Once flipped, it will puff up and create wonderfully charred brown spots on the bottom.

-Remove the flatbread to a plate and repeat with the remaining dough balls, stacking the cooked flatbreads as you go.
+Remove the flatbread to a plate and repeat with the remaining dough balls, stacking the fluffy golden brown flatbreads as you go.
 Cover the stack with a kitchen towel.

 I use plain all-purpose or cake flour for fluffy and soft flatbreads.
 But you can also use spelt flour or any wheat flour, really.
 Or use a mix of whole wheat flour and plain flour.